Efficient Spatially Sparse Inference for Conditional GANs and Diffusion Models: Conclusion Discussion

 For image editing, existing deep generative models often waste computation by re-synthesizing the image regions that do not require modifications.
 To solve this issue, we have presented a general-purpose method, \method (\methodabbr), to selectively perform computation on edited regions, and \engine (\engineabbr) to convert the computation reduction to latency reduction on commonly-used hardware.
 We have demonstrated the effectiveness of our approach in various hardware settings.

-\lblsect{discussion} \myparagraph{Limitations.} As discussed in \sect{ablation}, our method requires extra memory to store the original activations, which slightly increases the peak GPU memory usage.
-It may not work on certain memory-constrained devices, especially for the diffusion models (\eg, DDIM~\cite{song2020denoising}), since our method requires storing activations of all denoising steps.
+\myparagraph{Limitations.} As discussed in \sect{Ablation Study}, our method requires extra memory to store the original activations, which slightly increases the peak GPU memory usage.
+It may not work on certain memory-constrained devices, especially for the diffusion models (\eg, DDPM~\cite{song2020denoising}), since our method requires storing activations of all denoising steps.
+However, recent advancements of few-step samplers~\cite{song2020denoising,xiao2022DDGAN,lu2022dpm,lu2022dpm++,watson2021learning,kong2021fast,meng2022distillation} and low-precision inference~\cite{shang2022post,li2023q} have lowered the memory threshold and make it possible to apply our method to diffusion models.

+\looseness=-1 We assume the text input is fixed when applying \engineabbr to Stable Diffusion~\cite{rombach2022high}.
+For text changes, our method requires recomputing the cached activations, potentially limiting its use cases.
+Besides, our current method cannot handle text-to-image generation, since even minor adjustments to the text can lead to significant global changes.
+We leave this as future work.

-Our engine has limited speedup on convolution with low resolution.
+\looseness=-1 Our engine has limited speedup on convolutions with low resolution.
 When the input resolution is low, the active block size needs to be even smaller to get a decent sparsity, such as 1 or 2.
 However, such extremely small block sizes have bad memory locality and will result in low hardware efficiency.

-Besides, we sometimes observe noticeable boundary between the edited regions and unedited regions in our generated samples of GauGAN~\cite{park2019semantic}.
-This is because, for GauGAN model, the unedited region will also change slightly when we perform normal inference.
-However, since our method does not update the unedited region, there may be some visible seams between the edited and unedited regions, even though the semantic is coherent.
+\looseness=-1 Besides, we sometimes observe some noticeable boundaries between the edited regions and unedited regions in our generated samples of GauGAN~\cite{park2019semantic}.
+This is because, for GauGAN model, the unedited regions also change slightly when we perform normal inference.
+However, since our method does not update the unedited region, there may be some visible seams between the edited and unedited areas, even though the semantics are coherent.
 Dilating the difference mask would help reduce the gap.

 In most cases, the edit will only update the edited regions.
 However, sometimes the edit will also introduce global illumination changes such as shadow and reflection.
-For this case, as we only update the edited regions, we cannot update the global changes outside the edited regions accordingly.
+For this case, as we only update the edited areas, we cannot update the global changes outside them accordingly.